James Wright Gordon

-James Wright Gordon (1809 - December 1853), usually referred to as J. Wright Gordon, was a Whig politician from the U.S. state of Michigan.
+James Wright Gordon (1809 - December 23, 1853), usually referred to as J. Wright Gordon, was a Whig politician from the U.S. state of Michigan.

 Life and politics in Michigan

 Gordon was born in Plainfield, Connecticut and studied law at Harvard University.
-He was a descendant of Edmond Gordon, the immigrant, who arrived from England in 1635 as part of the Puritan migration to New England.

 He later moved to Michigan, establishing a practice in Marshall, and also lived for a time in Battle Creek.
 He was a member of the Michigan State Senate (6th district) in 1839 and served as the second lieutenant governor of Michigan from 1840 to 1841.

 Gordon became the third governor of Michigan ex officio, when William Woodbridge resigned on February 23, 1841, to become a U.S. Senator.
 He completed the remainder of Woodbridge's term until January 3, 1842.

 He ran unsuccessfully for U.S. Representative from Michigan's 2nd congressional district in 1846 and 1847, defeated by John Smith Chipman.

 Death in Brazil

-Gordon was the U.S. Consul in Pernambuco, Brazil, from 1850 to 1853 and died at the age of 44 while in office, when he accidentally fell to his death from a second-story balcony.
-He is buried in Brazil.
+Gordon was appointed the U.S. consul in Pernambuco, Brazil, in January 1850 by President Zachary Taylor.
+At the time of his appointment, his health was failing, and it was thought the climate in Brazil could restore it.
+He served as consul until his death on December 23, 1853, when he accidentally fell to his death from a balcony.